ryannjohnson/django-schemas/README.md

 }
 ```

-And to register a model to that environment, have the model and its fields use django-schemas' `models` module and add the `db_environment` to the model's `Meta` class.
+To register a model to an environment, you must define your model as a descendant of `django_schemas.models.Model`.
+Also, the model must have `db_environment` defined in its meta class.

 ```py
 from django_schemas import models